marciof/Eon/specification/specification.md

 If the `map` argument isn't a map, it returns the result of `(debug 'prototype-mismatch)`.

-If the association does not exist, it returns the result of `(debug 'unkown-key)`.
+If the association does not exist and the `default` argument is present, it returns `default`, otherwise it returns the result of `(debug 'unkown-key)`.

 ### Examples